 You can create new pins, and you can also save pins you’ve already created to a different board.
 Pinterest isn’t all that keen on this, so avoid resaving pins more than a couple of times, and space them out.

 It’s a good idea to pin from a few different sources.
 Obviously you’ll want to pin your own content, but it’s also a good idea to pin images you find on other websites or other social media channels, and repin other people’s pins on Pinterest.
 I haven’t read any details on this, but my impression is that the busier you are (maxing out around 20-30 pins a day), the more Pinterest happy juice you get.
 Repinning is very easy and doesn’t take a lot of time, and it also helps to fill up your boards.

 You may come across group boards, or you may decide to start one yourself.
 With most of these, the expectation is that for every pin you add to the group board, you will save one of the pins from the group board onto one of your own boards.
 This can give your pins greater reach.

-I’d already been on Pinterest for quite a while before I realized that they use hashtags.
-If you go back and add hashtags to old posts Pinterest won’t pay any attention to them if it’s an old pin, but definitely use them for your new pins.
+I’d already been on Pinterest for quite a while before I realized that they use hashtags, because they aren’t particularly obvious.
+Pinterest won’t pay any attention if you go back and add them to an old pin, but definitely use them for your new pins.
 When using hashtags, think along the lines of descriptive search terms; Pinterest hashtags are a lot more focused than some of the rambly hashtags you’re likely to see on Instagram.